FrancescoEPFL/ContextNegBench-Lite/README.md

 It does not show that false captions generally beat true captions.
 In the main diagnostic, the fully correct positive caption usually remains top-ranked.

-It also does not claim that CLIP-style models are bag-of-words systems or that they never represent negation.
 The project isolates a specific scoring behavior under frozen embeddings and controlled caption choices.

 Core claim: